iguasty/Project_1/README.md

 # Project_1

  Project 1 is creating a class for a complex object.
-The program runs a menu that the user uses to interact with the attributes of the object from the class.
+ The program runs a menu that the user interacts with attributes of the object from the class.

+ How to use program: